 Marketing students will study topics including product design, customer relations, advertising, market research, marketing of services, marketing on the Internet, and creating strategic marketing plans.

-Required courses: ACC 2210 Principles Financial Accounting, ACC 2220 Principles of Managerial Accounting; ECN 2230 Principles of Microeconomics; CIS 2105 Information Systems Applications; MGT 2120 Principles of Management, MGT 3130 Quantitative Methods, MGT 3240 Human Resource Management; MKT 2320 Principles of Marketing, MKT 3320 Marketing on the Internet, MKT 3340 Market Promotion, MKT 3350 Designing Successful Products, MKT 3370 Services Marketing, MKT 3380 Logistics & Distribution Channel, MKT 4360 Marketing Strategy; PHL 3354 Management Ethics, plus eight upper division credits from the following disciplines: Accounting, Applied Economics, Finance, Marketing, Management, or Computer Information Systems or CTA 3241 Graphic Design, CTA 3041 Publication Design CTA 3341 Media Production, CTA 4041 Web Design CTA 4400 Advertising, or CTA 4404 Public Relations.
+Required courses: ACC 2210 Principles Financial Accounting, ACC 2220 Principles of Managerial Accounting; CIS 2105 Information Systems Applications; ECN 2230 Principles of Microeconomics; MGT 2120 Principles of Management, MGT 3130 Quantitative Methods, MGT 3240 Human Resource Management; MKT 2320 Principles of Marketing, MKT 3320 Marketing on the Internet, MKT 3340 Market Promotion, MKT 3350 Designing Successful Products, MKT 3370 Services Marketing, MKT 3380 Logistics & Distribution Channels, MKT 4360 Marketing Strategy; PHL 3354 Management Ethics; plus eight upper division credits from the disciplines of Marketing or Management.
+One of the following courses could be counted toward the eight credit upper-division requirement: ART 3241 Graphic Arts, or CTA 3341 Media Production.

 The student completing the Marketing major will be able to: